damronathan/BarClip/README.md

 # BarClip API 🎥✂️

-BarClip is a lightweight API that trims weightlifting videos by tracking when the bar moves.
+BarClip is an asp.net web API that trims weightlifting videos by tracking when the bar moves.

 ---